enesozsahin/2dplatformerunitygameproject-2/README.md

 # 2dplatformerunitygameproject-2
-This code is inspired by Brackeys
+This code is inspired by Brackeys and Enes